retgits/vscode-kalix-tools/README.md

 ## Getting started with the extension

-### Install

-Download the latest release from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=lightbend-labs.vscode-akkasls-tools)

-### Dependencies

-The Akka Serverless extension may need to invoke the following command line tools, depending on which features you use.
-You will need `akkasls` at minimum, and `docker` if you plan to use the extension to build applications rather than only browse.
+To get started, download the latest release from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=lightbend-labs.vscode-akkasls-tools).
+You'll also need `akkasls` and `docker` (if you plan to use the extension to build applications rather than only browse).

-## Commands and features

-`vscode-akkasls-tools` supports a number of commands to interact with Akka Serverless; these are accessible via the command menu (`Ctrl+Shift+P`) and the views that are contributed by the extension.

-### Projects

-This view controls all your projects, services, invites and members, and container registries.
-It is your one-stop-shop to manage and control your projects

-### Account

-This view shows the account data for the user that is currently logged in

-### Tokens

-This view shows all tokens that are currently active for the user

-### Status

-This view shows tatus information on the Akka Serverless platform

-### Tools

-This view goves an overview of the tools needed to build and deploy apps for Akka Serverless

-## Configuration

-- `akkaserverless.dryrun`: Whether commands will be printed in the logs rather than execute them
-- `akkaserverless.silent`: Whether commands executed should write to stdout
-- `akkaserverless.configFile`: Location of the config file to use (default ~/.akkaserverless/config.yaml)
-- `akkaserverless.context`: The context to use
-- `akkaserverless.enableExperimentalFeatures`: Whether experimental features should be enabled

 ## Release notes